azsk/AzTS-docs/07-AzTS REST APIs/Scan Result APIs/Request Scan.md

 **Permissions**

-You must have permission over a subscription(s) with any of the following role:
+You must have permission over subscription or resource group in the subscription with any of the following role:
 - Owner
 - Contributor
 - ServiceAdministrator